seqfu/bam-readcount/BUILD.md

     make build
     # Try out interactively
     make interact
-    # Change the NAME at the top of the Makefile first
+    # Change the NAME at the top of the Makefile first!
-    # push to DockerHub with git hash as tag and also set to latest
     make push